Evaluating the Decency and Consistency of Data Validation Tests Generated by LLMs: Abstract

 \section{Abstract}

-We investigated the potential of large language models (LLMs) in developing dataset validation tests.
-We carried out 96 experiments each for both GPT-3.5 and GPT-4, examining different prompt scenarios, learning modes, temperature settings, and roles.
-The prompt scenarios were: 1) Asking for expectations, 2) Asking for expectations with a given context, 3) Asking for expectations after requesting a simulation, and 4) Asking for expectations with a provided data sample.
-For learning modes, we tested: 1) zero-shot, 2) one-shot, and 3) few-shot learning.
+We investigated whether large language models (LLMs) can develop data validation tests.
+We considered 96 conditions each for both GPT-3.5 and GPT-4, examining different prompt scenarios, learning modes, temperature settings, and roles.
+The prompt scenarios were: 1) Asking for expectations, 2) Asking for expectations with a given context, 3) Asking for expectations after requesting a data simulation, and 4) Asking for expectations with a provided data sample.
+The learning modes were: 1) zero-shot, 2) one-shot, and 3) few-shot learning.
 We also tested four temperature settings: 0, 0.4, 0.6, and 1.
-Furthermore, two distinct roles were considered: 1) ``helpful assistant'', 2) ``expert data scientist''.
+And the two distinct roles were: 1) helpful assistant, 2) expert data scientist.
 To gauge consistency, every setup was tested five times.
-The LLM-generated responses were benchmarked against a gold standard suite, created by an experienced data scientist knowledgeable about the data in question.
-We find there are considerable returns to the use of few-shot learning, and that the more explicit the data setting can be the better.
+The LLM-generated responses were benchmarked against a gold standard data validation suite, created by an experienced data scientist knowledgeable about the data in question.
+We find there are considerable returns to the use of few-shot learning, and that the more explicit the data setting can be the better, to a point.
 The best LLM configurations complement, rather than substitute, the gold standard results.
-This study underscores the value LLMs can bring to the data cleaning and preparation stages of the data science workflow.
+This study underscores the value LLMs can bring to the data cleaning and preparation stages of the data science workflow, but highlights that they need considerable evaluation by experienced analysts.